Premkumar291/Automated-Result-Portel/README.md

-# Automated College Result Portal
+# Acadex - An Academic Index

 This project consists of a frontend and backend component designed to manage college results efficiently.
 Below are the key details for each section.